tido/mei-customization/README.md

 the validation tests.

-The test environment uses the `jade` template library to construct complete MEI fragments.
+The test environment uses the `jade` template library to construct complete MEI documents from the MEI fragments in `<egXML>`.
 The `test/jade` folder contains wrappers and mixins that help to contextualise the provided examples.
-In order to do this, the `<egXML>` element refer to a wrappers, this instructs the test environment to insert the provided example into the appropriate context, thus providing a valid MEI document.
+In order to assign a wrapper to a fragment, the `<egXML>` elements link to `<rendition>` declarations in the `<teiHeader>` which point to the Jade template files in concern.

 Here's a full example of a class specification with a single test case: